silentgameplays/Simple-Debian-Setup/README.md

 # Then install NVIDIA Drivers:

 * sudo apt-get install nvidia-driver
-* sudo apt install nvidia-settings vulkan vulkan-utils
+* sudo apt install nvidia-settings vulkan-utils

 # Wait for the installation to finish and reboot, type the following commands after reboot: